-In 2017 the HOECCO orchestra will have been giving public orchestral concerts for 100 years!
+2017 marked the year in which the HOECCO orchestra have been giving public orchestral concerts for 100 years!

-- We began the celebration of our Centenary Year on the 25th March with a concert in aid of the Gerald Durrell Wildlife Conservation Trust.
+We began the celebration of our Centenary Year on the 25th March with a concert in aid of the Gerald Durrell Wildlife Conservation Trust.
 We had a magnificent audience in the Coventry Central Hall of over 400 people and all proceeds were donated to the Trust, the total amount raised for the charity being £3000.
 We were honoured by the presence of Gerald Durrell's widow Lee Durrell at the concert to explain a little about the work carried out to prevent wildlife from becoming extinct.
 We were also delighted to have present Milo Parker, who plays the role of the young Gerald Durrell in the ITV series The Durrells, and he and Lee shared the narration which occurs between movements of the Durrell Suite.
 The words are expertly taken from Gerald's own books, and the suite ends with a splendid choral work.
 All the music in the concert was themed around Nature and Wildlife and we had a choir including children from local Coventry schools to sing the three choral pieces.
 One such piece was commissioned by the orchestra and St Barbara's Church, Coventry, and followed the theme of protecting the earth and its natural beauty.
 Its title is "Be Still and Listen for the Earth is Singing" and is an encouragement for children to take notice of the beauty of the earth.
 This concert was judged by all involved to have been a resounding success for the orchestra as it began its Centenary Year.

 Testimonials.
 Here are a few comments from some members of the audience and one from a choir member: